mbwong/mbwong.github.com/_posts/2014-03-13-programming-for-beginner-economists.md

 [python]: http://code.tutsplus.com/articles/the-best-way-to-learn-python--net-26288
 [cheatsheet]: http://lgdata.s3-website-us-east-1.amazonaws.com/docs/2128/370795/Stata_Cheat_Sheet.pdf

 After you've become familiar with the syntax, I recommend working on a small project you think you can get done quite quickly.
 For example, load a dataset and make a graph, or output some regression results into a pdf via latex.
 Use Google a lot.
+Also check out Stack Overflow.

 If you have the time to take a programming course, it could be helpful.
-Most programming courses are for general purpose languages rather than statistical languages, so it might not be directly relavant.
-But taking a course isn't necessary at all.
+Know that most programming courses are for general purpose languages rather than statistical languages, so it might not be directly relavant.
+Of course, taking a course isn't necessary at all.
 Just spend a few hours a week writing code.
 It'll come pretty quickly.
+If not, there are a ton of online resources to help you along.
+Like I said, use Google a lot.

 ## Leveling up